Scot Robinson

 cast from "Manson the Musical"

 I was lucky enough to help create over thirty original shows, with a fat part in our indie film/Troma release “Fatty Drives The Bus” , as well as start the school there with founder Mick Napier and Jimmy Carrane in 1991.
 In order for so much creativity to flow for so long we found it necessary for other beverages to flow in equal or greater amounts.
 It was through this process that I actually learned to write my funnyisms down better-like.
 It was also then that I started to make my way as a voice over actor.
-Armed with these tools I built myself a one way rocket to the west coast where I crashed landed in 1997, suffering only a fractured ego and a concussion that lasts to this day
+A lot of Scotch can do that to a voice.
+Armed with these tools I built myself a one way rocket to the west coast where I crashed landed in 1997, suffering only a fractured ego and a concussion that lasts to this day.

 The marathon that’s a sprint (life in LA)